-Bribing a foreign official
+Using a bribe to influence foreign official

-You arrange for the business to pay an additional "facilitation" payment to a foreign official to speed up an administrative process
+You arrange for the business to pay an additional "facilitation" payment to a foreign official to speed up an administrative process.

 The offence of bribing a foreign public official is committed as soon as the offer is made.
 This is because it is made to gain a business advantage for us.
 We may also be found to have committed an offence.